TCP port check Windows | Jan-08-2025 |

-PortCheck is a tiny, portable command line tool for administrators, network and firewall admins.
-You can check if a remote device answers on a certain TCP port.
-Short overview:
+PortCheck is a portable command line tool for administrators, network and firewall admins.
+It can check if a remote device answers on a certain TCP port.
+PortCheck displays the result (reachable / not reachable) in green or red color - including the response time.
+It has many additional functions such as logging to a text file, e-mail notification or sound output.
+A short overview:

-PortCheck returns ERRORLEVEL 0 or 1 in dependence of the result.
-ERRORLEVEL is 1 if the port answers, and 0 if there is no response.
+PortCheck returns ERRORLEVEL 0 or 1 in dependence of the request result.
+ERRORLEVEL is 1 if the port is responding, and 0 if there is no response.
 You can use this value in your own batch files.
+For example, to execute a script or a program only when a TCP port is available.
+You can even wait for the availibility by performing a loop.

 PortCheck is free - also for professional use.
 Please read the licensing information.